melanini13/Portfolio-MCDIAZ/README.md

 *Please note that this section currently previews assignment placeholders; actual assignments will be uploaded soon.

 ## Assignment: [Visualizing Government Debt](visualizing-government-debt)
-For this assignment, make sure you set up and link to a new page.
-This page is linking to a new Markdown document called `visualizing-government-debt.md`.
-For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.

 ## Assignment 3&4: [Critique by Design](critique-by-design)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `critique-by-design.md`.